Jelly Belly University

 At the end of the JBU tour, which can take over one hour, visitors will receive a discount on a souvenir photo and a discount card for shopping in the retail store.

 The cost of the JBU tour is $47 per person, plus a ticket processing fee.
 Children must be at least 6 years or older to enroll.
 Adult guardian/parent MUST attend with any/all minors.
 No sandals, high heels, or flip-flops please.
+Guests will be required to secure all hair into a hair net (provided) before touring the factory.
 The factory is wheelchair accessible.
 Groups of less than 6 participants will be grouped together.

 Dates are available 6-8 weeks in advance.